Muscovite: Distinguishing characteristics

 Micas are distinguished from other minerals by their pseudohexagonal crystal shape and their perfect cleavage, which allows the crystals to be pulled apart into very thin elastic sheets.
-Pyrophyllite, and talc are softer than micas and have a greasy feel, while chlorite is green in color and its cleavage sheets are inelastic.
-The other common mica mineral, biotite, is almost always much darker in color than muscovite.
-Paragonite can be difficult to distinguish from muscovite but is much less common, though it is likely mistaken for muscovite often enough that it may be more common that is generally appreciated.
+Pyrophyllite and talc are softer than micas and have a greasy feel, while chlorite is green in color and its cleavage sheets are inelastic.
+The other common mica, biotite, is almost always much darker in color than muscovite.
+Paragonite can be difficult to distinguish from muscovite but is much less common, though it is likely mistaken for muscovite often enough that it may be more common than is generally appreciated.
 Muscovite mica from Brazil is red due to manganese(3+).

 Composition and structure

 Like all mica minerals, muscovite is a phyllosilicate (sheet silicate) mineral with a TOT-c structure.
 In other words, a crystal of muscovite consists of layers (TOT) bonded to each other by potassium cations (c).

 Each layer is composed of three sheets.
 The outer sheets ('T' or tetrahedral sheets) consist of silicon-oxygen tetrahedra and aluminium-oxygen tetrahedra, with three of the oxygen anions of each tetrahedron shared with neighboring tetrahedra to form a hexagonal sheet.
 The fourth oxygen anion in each tetrahedral sheet is called an apical oxygen anion.
 There are three silicon cations for each aluminium cation but the arrangement of aluminium and silicon cations is largely disordered.

 The middle octahedral (O) sheet consists of aluminium cations that are each surrounded by six oxygen or hydroxide anions forming an octahedron, with the octahedrons sharing anions to form a hexagonal sheet similar to the tetrahedral sheets.
 The apical oxygen anions of the outer T sheets face inwards and are shared by the octahedral sheet, binding the sheets firmly together.
 The relatively strong binding between oxygen anions and aluminium and silicon cations within a layer, compared with the weaker binding of potassium cations between layers, gives muscovite its perfect basal cleavage.

 In muscovite, alternate layers are slightly offset from each other, so that the structure repeats every two layers.
 This is called the 1M polytype of the general mica structure.

 View of tetrahedral sheet of muscovite.
 The apical oxygen ions are tinted pink.

 View of octahedral sheet of muscovite.
 The binding sites for apical oxygen are shown as white spheres.